 Select Your Delivery Options

 Delivery modes allow you to specify how you can serve orders to your customers.
-GonnaOrder has three delivery modes that you can choose from, or combine, in order to serve your customers in the best way.
+GonnaOrder has three delivery modes you can choose from or combine to serve your customers best.

 - Pickup: This applies to customers who want to pass through your physical store outlet while picking up their orders.
 Customers submit orders at the office or from home and pick them up in your physical store.